-Forest City Gear has expanded its high-volume gear production capabilities with the addition of a Reishauer RZ 160 gear grinding machine and Felsomat FRC 600 high-speed load/unload automation.
-The system is part of a new 8,500-square-foot facility in close proximity to Forest City Gear’s main plant and dedicated to the high-volume production of eight different gears for a robotics application.
+Forest City Gear has expanded its high-volume gear production capabilities with the addition of a Reishauer RZ 160 gear grinding machine and high-speed load/unload automation.
+The system is part of a new 8,500-square-foot facility that is located in close proximity to Forest City Gear’s main plant and dedicated to the high-volume production of eight different gears for a robotics application.

-The new Reishauer offers a highly productive and extremely accurate continuous generating grinding process, as well as dual work spindles to further increase productivity by enabling workpiece setup and synchronization on the idle work spindle while simultaneously gear grinding on the other spindle.
-As a result, Forest City Gear has added significantly to its capacity for hard finishing gears in volumes much higher than what was possible before and with exceptional quality, according to Forest City Gear Director of Operations Jared Lyford.
+The new Reishauer machine offers a highly productive, extremely accurate continuous generating grinding process, as well as dual work spindles to further increase productivity by enabling workpiece setup and synchronization on the idle work spindle while simultaneously machining on the other spindle.
+As a result, Forest City Gear has significantly added to its capacity for hard finishing gears in volumes much higher than what was possible before and with exceptional quality, according to Forest City Gear Production Manager Jared Lyford.

-Lyford estimates that at current part volumes, about 13,000 hours of machining time would have been necessary to finish the gears using the carbide re-hobbing process; the new Reishauer can finish the same number of gears in just 2,400 hours.
-In addition, the annual cost for tooling has been reduced from an estimated $300,000 for the solid carbide hobs used in the carbide re-hobbing process to an estimated $25,000 for the multi-start grinding wheels used in the continuous generating grinding process.
+Lyford said he estimates that, at current part volumes, approximately 13,000 hours of machining time would have been necessary to finish the gears using the carbide re-hobbing process.
+The new Reishauer, however, can finish the same number of gears in just 2,400 hours.
+Additionally, the annual cost for tooling has been reduced from approximately $300,000 for the solid carbide hobs used in the carbide re-hobbing process to an estimated $25,000 for the multi-start grinding wheels used in the continuous generating grinding process.

-“At these volumes, wheel dressing takes place frequently, about once an hour, so we’ve invested in a ‘multi-rib’ dressing diamond tool that dresses all five of the starts on the grinding wheel in a single pass, versus the usual process of dressing each start one-by-one,” Lyford said.
-“We’ve also integrated a Felsomat FRC 600 30-station, dual-pallet parts conveyor with a high-speed Fanuc robot to automate workpiece load/unload for greater efficiency.”
+“At these volumes, wheel dressing takes place frequently — about once an hour — so we’ve invested in a multi-rib dressing diamond tool that dresses all five of the starts on the grinding wheel in a single pass, versus the usual process of dressing each start one by one,” Lyford said.

 FOR MORE INFORMATION: forestcitygear.com